no13bus/redispapa/README.md

 # RedisPAPA
 we use `redis info` to monitor the redis usage.
+PAPA means a father who is monitoring the redis.
 >  accoding to the [redis doc](http://redis.io/commands/info), it is be recommanded to use `info` other than `monitor`.

 ================